 Blair is a nonprofit, independent press that publishes diverse books, including literary fiction, poetry, and nonfiction about the American South and beyond.
-New titles include Freedom Fighters and Hell Raisers by Hal Crowther, a collection of profiles of Southern “trouble-makers”; Useful Phrases for Immigrants by May-Lee Chai, a luminous and sharp-eyed story collection for an increasingly globalized world; and All We Know of Pleasure: Poetic Erotica by Women, edited by Enid Shomer.
+New titles include Any Other Place, a collection of stories by Michael Croley.
+Publisher’s Weekly promised, “Readers will relish these melancholy stories of everyday and exceptional tragedies.”
+Useful Phrases for Immigrants by May-Lee Chai is a luminous and sharp-eyed story collection for an increasingly globalized world, while All We Know of Pleasure: Poetic Erotica by Women, edited by Enid Shomer, won the 2019 IPPY Bronze Medal for Specialty Poetry and was a 2018 Foreword Reviews INDIES Finalist for Anthologies.
+Blair accepts nonfiction book proposals year-round; they accept fiction and memoir through their three annual contests.
 Follow Blair on Facebook, Twitter, Instagram, and visit them on the web.
-Blair accepts nonfiction book proposals year-round; they accept fiction and memoir through their three annual contests.

 Charlotte Readers Podcast (www.charlottereaderspodcast.com)